Babymoon

 Sicily

-This island sits off the toe of Italy’s mainland and offers a winning mix of cultural sights and chilled beaches.
-Plus, of course, there’s the Sicilian food.
-You can have your fill of as much pizza, pasta, arancini and gelato as your pregnancy – or hungry co-parent – cravings require during your babymoon.
+This island sits off the toe of Italy’s mainland and has a winning mix of cultural sights and chilled beaches.
+It also goes without saying, there’s the Sicilian food… You can have as much pizza, pasta, arancini and gelato as your pregnancy – or hungry parent-to-be – cravings require during your babymoon.

-Hotel-wise, the Hotel Caesar Palace is in a prime spot with a rooftop solarium giving epic views of Mount Etna.
-It also boasts its own private beach – with free shuttle bus back to the hotel – plus a huge pool.
-Enjoy the weekly Sicilian-themed night with local food and live folk music.
+Hotel-wise, Hotel Caesar Palace is in a prime spot with a rooftop solarium giving epic views of Mount Etna.
+It also boasts its own private beach – with a free shuttle bus from the hotel – plus a huge pool.
+You can also enjoy the weekly Sicilian-themed night with local food and live folk music.

 Find out more about our holidays to Sicily